GuillaumeSeren/gentoo-overlay/README.md

-[colors.php][colors.php]                | An easy way to add colors in your CLI scripts [pimple][pimple]                        | A small PHP 5.3 dependency injection container [diff][diff]                            | Diff implementation
+[colors.php][colors.php]                | An easy way to add colors in your CLI scripts [pimple][pimple]                        | A small PHP 5.3 dependency injection container [diff][diff]                            | Diff implementation [comparator][comparator]                | Provides the functionality to compare PHP values for equality